This recipe for black bean brownies will definitely help you get back on track this year!

 Balance Your Sweet Intake

 For starters, getting back on track to me and balancing things out means eating better.
 I am one of those that will NEVER give up desserts or sweets, so I have to find a way to make them where they can fit into my new balanced lifestyle.
-I love being good to myself like that 🙂
+Being good to myself is something that I like to do.

-I start with the following ingredients to make these amazing Black Bean Brownies.
+These are the ingredients you will need to make these amazing Black Bean Brownies.

 Add all of these ingredients into a blender (with the exception of the dark chocolate chips) and puree them.